fivenorth-io/loop-sdk/README.md

 Notes:
 - You must have spendable holdings for the specified instrument (admin + id).
 If left blank, the SDK defaults to the native token.
 - The helper handles fetching holdings, building the transfer factory payload, and submitting via Wallet Connect.
+- Requests time out after 5 minutes by default; override with `requestTimeout` in milliseconds.

 Common instrument overrides (pass into the `instrument` argument above):